 In Sydney, Australia, the New South Wales Estate capital city is the place where the Vivid Sydney Lights Festival happens.
 The city is known as the city on top of Australia’s and Oceania’s populous city.
 Home of distinct and iconic infrastructure such as the Harbour Bridge and the Sydney Opera House.

-The city is located on the south coast, divided by harbour into Northern and Southern Disney.
-Having amazing edifices that can be viewed at the beach makes the area best for cruising as well.
+The city is located on the south coast, divided by harbour into Northern and Southern Sydney.
+Having amazing edifices that can be viewed at the beach makes the area best for cruising as well

 How To Get There